thingsboard/thingsboard.github.io/docs/mqtt-broker/subscription.md

           <td>4K</td>
           <td>20K</td>
           <td>Unlimited</td>
-          <td>Maximum number of client sessions managed by the broker, including both connected sessions and persistent sessions that are temporarily disconnected but still maintained by the broker for quick reconnection</td>
+          <td>Maximum number of client sessions managed by the broker, including both active connections and persistent sessions that are temporarily disconnected but still maintained by the broker for quick reconnection.
+Once a session is expired or explicitly removed, it no longer counts toward the session limit and the slot becomes available for a new session</td>
       </tr>
       <tr>
           <td>Total msg/sec</td>